alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 and the ability to shift into ripplespace, which in turn requires at least 8 Ripple items (but see `logic_ripplespace_min_req` below).

-(UNIMPLEMENTED)
 The `alternate` victory condition is the Sentient Rot ending.
-This requires awakening The Prince, which in turn requires at least 5 max Ripple and several visits to Outer Rim, creating all four Throne warps in the process, and spreading sentient rot to all 18 infectable regions (but see `rotted_region_target` below).
+This requires awakening The Prince, which in turn requires 8 Ripple items and several visits to Outer Rim, creating all four Throne warps in the process, and spreading sentient rot to all 18 infectable regions (but see `rotted_region_target` below).

-(UNIMPLEMENTED)
 With the `alternate` victory condition enabled, meeting Spinning Top in Ancient Urban will release all progressive Spinning Top checks immediately.